bobbasham/stencilframer/README.md

   -s SHAPE, --shape SHAPE
-                        Index of the desired shape from KiCAD file (default: 0) -f, --frame           Generate stencil holding frame instead of stencil frame (default: False) -o OFFSET, --offset OFFSET
+                        Index of the desired shape from KiCAD file (default: 0) -f, --frame           Generate stencil holding frame instead of stencil frame (default: False) -k, --skip-holes      Don't add holes for easy removal in the fixture (default: False) -o OFFSET, --offset OFFSET
-                        Offset between the PCB/stencil and frame edge (mm) (default: 0.1) --openscad OPENSCAD   Path to OpenSCAD executable (default: openscad)
+                        Offset between the PCB/stencil and frame edge (mm) (default: 0.1) --stencil-offset STENCIL_OFFSET
+                        Offset between the stencil and frame edge (mm).
+If not specified, the --offset is used (default: None)
+  --openscad OPENSCAD   Path to OpenSCAD executable (default: openscad)
 ```

 ## Example usage